 EB-2 for a Physical Therapist

-Since the U.S. Department of Labor has designated physical therapists in the category of occupations with a national shortage, they’re permitted to file for a green card by demonstrating that they have secured a permanent job offer to work in the U.S. as well as speaking adequate English and a number of other qualifications.
+Since the U.S. Department of Labor has designated physical therapists as an occupation with a national shortage, they’re permitted to file for a green card by demonstrating that they have secured a permanent job offer to work in the U.S., as well as speaking adequate English and meeting several other qualifications.

 Here are the steps in getting an EB-2 for a physical therapist:

-• The physical therapist EB-2 application consists of two parts.
-First, filing the I-140, then I-485 petition.
+- The physical therapist EB-2 application consists of two parts.
+First, filing the I-140, then the I-485 petition.

-• You are able to file the I-140 petition immediately.
+- You are able to file the I-140 petition.

-• The I-485 petition is only able to be filed once the priority date is current.
+- The I-485 petition can only be filed once the priority date is current.

 Requirements for Physical Therapists Outside the U.S.